Tradetobefree.com, LLC, Investment Advisory Services, Cary, NC

 If the stock makes the big move after earnings for a few days, then consolidates sideways rather than sideways to lower in a pennant, the entry point is a move above the high in the flag.

 Its best if the stock is breaking into all-time highs to reduce overhead resistance.
-Some traders and investors will want to get out near breakeven if the price was at that level within the past year or longer.
+With stocks below highs, some traders and investors will want to get out near breakeven if the price was at that level within the past year or longer.
+Its only human nature.

 You also have to consider valuation at that point.
 Ideally, we want to see a stock with very strong, consistent growth in sales and earnings followed by a recent acceleration in growth.